RamachandraBharadwaj/CySentry-a-ML-powered-CyberSecurity-app/README.md

 ## Executing Program without App:

-1) Unzip FINAL_DONTKOW20 zip file an extract it.

-2) Open the "CySentry.py" and run the file using python.
+1) Open the "CySentry.py" and run the file using python.

-3) The App's GUI appears and then you can use it.
+2) The App's GUI appears and then you can use it.

 ## Authors: